klkeys/PLINK.jl/README.md

 ## Standardizing

-PLINK.jl coerces the user to use standardized copies of `x`.
+To facilitate linear algebra and regression analysis, PLINK.jl defaults to using standardized copies of `x`.
-Since a standardized `x` cannot be stored in PLINK format, PLINK.jl calculates means and precisoins (inverse standard deviations) and stores them in the fields `means` and `precs`:
+Since a standardized `x` cannot be stored in PLINK format, PLINK.jl offers facilities to calculates means and precisions (inverse standard deviations).
+These quantities are stored in the fields `means` and `precs`:

     mean!(x) # calculate means and store in x.means
     prec!(x) # calculate precisions and store in x.precs

 These calculations are not necessarily fast, so it is recommended that users precompute and cache the column means and precisions of a genotype matrix.
+If the means and precisions are stored to file, then a `BEDFile` with means and precisions can be constructed directly with

+   x = BEDFile("PATH_TO_BED.bed", "PATH_TO_TBED.bed", "PATH_TO_COVARIATES.txt", "PATH_TO_MEANS.bin", "PATH_TO_PRECS.bin")

+Observe that the means and precisions must be stored in _binary_ format.
+This constraint arises from the nature of the `SharedArray` constructor, which uses a memory map.
+If means and precisions are stored in a delimited file, then the user can load them and fill the corresponding fields manually:

+    m = readdlm("PATH_TO_MEANS.txt")
+    d = readdlm("PATH_TO_PRECS.txt")
+    copy!(x.means, m)
+    copy!(x.precs, d)

 **IMPORTANT**: the onus is on the user to ensure that the means and precisions are reasonable.
 For the regression analysis case in particular, the user must set elements of `x.means` and `x.precs` to `0.0` and `1.0`, respectively.